Quality Rated - Help

 To minimize the likelihood of children being struck by a moving swing, it is recommended that no more than two single-axis swings be hung in each bay of the supporting structure.
 In addition, to reduce side-to-side motion, swing hangers should be spaced no less than 20 inches apart.
 (Page 29 of Handbook for Playground Safety)

-6. Hazards associated with climbers over 18” tall: we have 2 climbers over 18” tall on the playground neither have adequate resilient surfacing and both are located next to the fence with less than 12” of space between the fence and climber.
-How many safety hazards would this count as?
+Here is an example: There are 2 climbers over 18” tall on the playground; neither have adequate resilient surfacing, and both are located next to the fence with less than 12” of space between the fence and climber.

 Nap